NethServer/ns8-core/docs/modules/index.md

 # Modules: implementation details

-A module is a NS 8 application which is usually composed by a backend and a frontend.
+A module is a NS8 application which is usually composed by a backend and a frontend.

 * TOC
 {:toc}